Dnl-Oconnell/Embedded-Control-Logic/README.md

 # mechatronic-coding
+Second year mechatronics student at DCU building a coding portfolio for project use, displaying talent and developing coding ability.
-Practicing coding for practical problems, and finding clever solutions.
+Practicing coding for practical problems and finding clever solutions.